 This has changed over the last few years.
 Increasingly, non-technical founders are launching their startups without the help of a dedicated technical co-founder.
 Online tools and services have made it remarkably easy for non-technical startup founders to start an online business.
 The help of a dedicated technical co-founder is not always necessary.
-This trend is often called the “no code”/”low code” movement – the phenomenon where first time non-technical entrepreneurs are able to bootstrap a startup, using little (low) to no code.
+This trend has recently been called the “no code”/”low code” movement – the phenomenon where first time non-technical entrepreneurs are able to bootstrap a startup, using little (low) to no code.

 1. Save money